Suivre ce lien pour la version en [Français].

 4., 5., 6.
 Page Tab & Notebook pane

-See first illustration at the beginning of this post, and refer to the colour.
+See first illustration at the beginning of this post, and refer to the colour for a visual explanation.

 7. Vertical scroll bar appears on the left :

-This moves the scroll bar of the main area (your current note).
+This moves the scroll bar of the writing area.

 Note that the page tabs’ scroll bar is on the right if page tabs are on the right, even if the option « vertical scroll bar appear on the left » is checked.
 Confusing, isn’t it ?!